-The company's operations for the year resulted in a profit of \$674.
-For context, 2016 saw a profit of \$9,084.
+The Company's operations for the year resulted in a loss of \$13,983.
+For context, 2017 saw a profit of \$674.
 Mental Health Australia has a core funding contract 1 July 2016 to 30 June 2019 with the Australian Government Department of Health under its Health Peak and Advisory Bodies Programme.
+Additional funds were received from the Department this year to augment the core funding.